-For a batsman, items permitted are a protective helmet, external leg guards (batting pads), batting gloves and, if visible, forearm guards.
+For a batter, items permitted are a protective helmet, external leg guards (batting pads), batting gloves and, if visible, forearm guards.

-For a fielder, only a protective helmet is permitted, except in the case of a wicket-keeper, for whom wicket-keeping pads and gloves are also permitted.
+For a fielder, only a protective helmet is permitted, except in the case of a wicketkeeper, for whom wicket-keeping pads and gloves are also permitted.

 - 2.3 A protective helmet is headwear made of hard material and designed to protect the head or the face or both, which shall (in line with the PSL Clothing and Equipment Regulations).
-For the purposes of interpreting these Playing Conditions, such a description will include faceguards. - 2.4 Equipment a batsman's equipment is his/her bat as defined above, together with any external protective equipment he/she is wearing.
+For the purposes of interpreting these Playing Conditions, such a description will include faceguards. - Equipment a batter's equipment is his/her bat as defined above, together with any external protective equipment he/she is wearing.